James Longstreet: In popular culture

 Longstreet is a minor character in two novels by Ben Ames Williams, one of his descendants: House Divided (1947) and The Unconquered (1953).
 He appears as a cadet in Santa Fe Trail (1940), played by actor Frank Wilcox.

 Longstreet plays a prominent role in Michael Shaara's Pulitzer Prize–winning novel The Killer Angels and in the film adaptation Gettysburg, portrayed by Tom Berenger.
-He is also featured in Shaara's son Jeff Shaara's novel Gods and Generals, a prequel to his father's novel focused on the Eastern Theater before Gettysburg.
+He is also featured in Shaara's son Jeff Shaara's novel Gods and Generals, a prequel to his father's novel focused on the eastern theater before Gettysburg.
 In the film Gods and Generals (2003), he is portrayed by Bruce Boxleitner in a minor role.

-In Harry Turtledove's alternate history series Southern Victory, Longstreet served as the fourth President of the Confederate States of America.
+In Harry Turtledove's alternate history series Southern Victory, Longstreet served as the president of the Confederate States of America.